 - OpenVMS includes encryption for data confidentiality that ships as part of the operating system, thereby removing the requirement to license and install Encrypt separately.
-The ENCRYPT and DECRYPT commands, part of OpenVMS, support Advanced Encryption Standard (AES) file encryption with 128, 192, or 256 bit keys.
+The ENCRYPT and DECRYPT commands, part of OpenVMS, support AES file encryption with 128, 192, or 256 bit keys.
 AES encryption is also supported by BACKUP/ENCRYPT, allowing for the creation of encrypted tapes and savesets.
 The built-in encryption functionality is backward-compatible with file and backup tapes created by the former layered product Encryption for OpenVMS.
 This layered product featured 56-bit Data Encryption Standard (DES), which continues to function today, allowing for the decryption of archived DES encrypted data.
 The AES encryption functionality supports Electronic Code Book (ECB) and Cipher Block Chaining (CBC) block modes of encryption.
-The Cipher Feedback (CFB) and Output Feedback (OFB) 8-bit character stream modes are also supported from the command line as well as by the programmatic APIs. - Secure Sockets Layer1 (SSL1) for OpenVMS provides secure transfer of sensitive information over the Internet - TCP/IP allows use of an RSA host key that enables secure connectivity with newer SSH client implementations without requiring reconfiguration of the client to support the older, less-secure DSA host key types. - Common Data Security Architecture (CDSA) is configured and initialized automatically during installation and upgrades and is required for Secure Delivery purposes and other security features.
+The Cipher Feedback (CFB) and Output Feedback (OFB) 8-bit character stream modes are also supported from the command line as well as by the programmatic APIs. - Secure Sockets Layer1 (SSL1) for OpenVMS Integrity server systems provides secure transfer of sensitive information over the Internet - TCP/IP allows use of an RSA host key that enables secure connectivity with newer SSH client implementations without requiring reconfiguration of the client to support the older, less-secure DSA host key types. - Common Data Security Architecture (CDSA) is configured and initialized automatically during installation and upgrades and is required for Secure Delivery purposes and other security features.
 If you install a newer version of CDSA without upgrading the base operating system, you must initialize the CDSA software, using the following command.
-Enter the command from an account that has both SYSPRV and CMKRNL privileges (for example, the SYSTEM account). \$ @SYS\$STARTUP:CDSA\$UPGRADE - Kerberos for OpenVMS - Per-thread security profiles - External authentication - · Global and local mapping of Lightweight Directory Access Protocol (LDAP) users - VSI code signing for OpenVMS: OpenVMS kits will be signed using VSI Code Signing Service (CSS)
+Enter the command from an account that has both SYSPRV and CMKRNL privileges (for example, the SYSTEM account). \$ @SYS\$STARTUP:CDSA\$UPGRADE - · Kerberos for OpenVMS - · Per-Thread Security Profiles - · External Authentication - · Global and Local Mapping of LDAP users - · VSI Code Signing for OpenVMS: OpenVMS kits will be signed using VSI Code Signing Service (CSS)

-NOTE: Users who are externally authenticated by their LAN Manager need only remember a single user name/password combination to gain access to their OpenVMS and LAN Manager accounts.
+Note: Users who are externally authenticated by their LAN Manager need only remember a single user name/password combination to gain access to their OpenVMS and LAN Manager accounts.

-NOTE: Because no system can provide complete security, VSI cannot guarantee complete system security.
+Note: Because no system can provide complete security, VSI cannot guarantee complete system security.
 However, VSI continues to enhance the security capabilities of its products.
 Customers are strongly advised to follow all industry-recognized security practices.
 OpenVMS recommended procedures are included in the OpenVMS Guide to System Security.